 Have you ever wondered what it is like to climb the Half Dome cables?
 Did you even know that hiking Half Dome was something you could do?

 This was a thrilling experience for our family.
-It’s challenging for fit adults, but Kara was only 12, and Tyler was 14, when we did this hike.
+It’s challenging for fit adults, but Kara was almost 13 and Tyler was 14 when we did this hike.
 This is a major accomplishment for all ages, but Tyler and Kara continue to amaze us, with their endurance, stamina, and love of crazy experiences like this, just like their parents.

 Distance: 17 miles round trip from Yosemite Valley